Josh Donaldson Player Props: Yankees vs. Orioles

 Josh Donaldson At The Plate

-- Donaldson is batting .136 with a double, eight home runs and six walks.
+- Donaldson is batting .131 with a double, eight home runs and seven walks.

-- Donaldson has gotten a hit in nine of 26 games this year (34.6%), with multiple hits twice.
+- Donaldson has gotten a hit in nine of 27 games this season (33.3%), with multiple hits twice.

-- He has homered in seven games this season (26.9%), leaving the park in 9% of his plate appearances.
+- In 25.9% of his games this year, he has gone deep, and 8.6% of his trips to the plate.

-- Donaldson has driven home a run in nine games this year (34.6%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on one occasion..
+- Donaldson has had at least one RBI in 33.3% of his games this year (nine of 27), with more than one RBI three times (11.1%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 10 of 26 games this season, he has scored, including multiple runs once.
+- He has scored at least once 10 times this year (37.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.